How to Determine Mold Risks with Moisture Meters

 2. Take Multiple RH Readings.
 RH meters have a built-in margin of error known as “sensor tolerance.”
 The severity of this margin of error may vary depending on the quality of the thermo-hygrometer, but good-quality devices have a tolerance somewhere around +/- 2%.
 To counteract this phenomenon and ensure accurate results, it’s important to take multiple relative humidity readings and average the results.

 3. Check the Condition of the Sensor Element.
 The sensor element on a thermo-hygrometer is highly sensitive to contamination from particulates in the air.
-Once contaminated, it is almost impossible to clean (and most attempts to clean a sensor only cause further damage).
+Contamination and degrade of the sensor begins as soon as it is exposed to air.
+Once contaminated, it is impossible to clean (and most attempts to clean a sensor only cause further damage).
 So, it will need periodic replacement to ensure accurate humidity assessments.
-Before using an RH meter, be sure to check the sensor element for signs of discoloration or damage.
-A salt solution test can also be used to check the accuracy of the RH meter.
+Before using an RH meter, be sure to check the sensor calibration.
+A reference sensor or, salt solution test can be used to check the accuracy of the RH meter.

 After checking the relative humidity conditions throughout the structure, you can compare the different RH readings to see which rooms have a higher than average amount of humidity.
 These rooms are more likely to contain a moisture intrusion source that poses a mold risk.